 Wedding color palettes can change as quickly as wedding dress trends.
 They are influenced by the season, the location, and of course different clients’ style.
 So, we are sharing some palettes that may be unexpected, but we think have some pretty results.
-For this moody fall rehearsal dinner, neutral pastels come together with bold jewel tones.
-Fall months offer so many different options for floral design, leaves and plants can be brought in for color, not just flowers.

 Another fall look incorporates green and copper.
 The creamy balance keeps it from coming off too dark.
 And, since many natural elements represent this palette we have so many options for design.
 Here, wooden chargers offset ivory lace plates.
 Leather, linen, velvet, burlap, natural greens, and seagrass all bring this palette together in a polished way.

 Natural shades offset with white is still a huge look.
 White of course screams wedding, but contrasting it creatively keeps it from being a bore.
 Designing an all white tabletop can be a challenge.
 Here our seagrass chargers give a layer between a white linen and china.
 And, we added another pop of color with some Estelle Colored glass coupes.
 Seagrass carpeting, lighting, and a custom jute covered bar give dimension in the white lounge for after dinner.